Clips from select testimonies may be streamed through the online catalogue and records discovered through Advanced Search

 Holocaust testimonies, their catalogue records and time-coded narrative summaries should be cited whether they are quoted directly or paraphrased.
 All references to interviewees used within a publication should be constructed as follows: First name Surname initial (ex: Rita A. was born May 21, 1931 in Romania).

 The following are recommended citations for testimonies in the VHEC's collection.
-These should be consulted in concert with whichever style manual is being used (APA, MLA, Chicago/Turbian) to ensure citations are formatted correctly.
+These should be consulted in concert with whichever style manual is being used (APA, MLA, Chicago/Turbian).
 See the basic templates below for guidance:

 Title of testimony.
-(Object ID).
 Time code (HH:MM:SS).
-Vancouver Holocaust Education Centre, Vancouver, BC, Canada. [url/permalink]
+Vancouver Holocaust Education Centre.
+(Object ID). [url/permalink]

 Title of testimony.
-(Object ID).
 Time-coded narrative summary, page number.
-Vancouver Holocaust Education Centre, Vancouver, BC, Canada. [url/permalink]
+Vancouver Holocaust Education Centre, Object ID. [url/permalink]